 Addiction typically occurs due to the brain and body experiencing a form of elation when consuming a substance.
 As individuals continue to consume the narcotic, dependency can form, and the initial bliss that was felt after consuming drugs or alcohol can quickly turn into misery.

 A ketamine infusion works by injecting patients with ketamine, a commonly used anesthetic and pain reliever.
-By binding to the N-methyl-D-aspartate (NDMA) glutamate receptors found in the body, ketamine blocks signals to the brain, giving the brain a chance to form new neural pathways.
+By binding to the N-methyl-D-aspartate (NDMA) glutamate receptors found in the body, ketamine blocks the signals to the brain, giving the brain a chance to form new neural pathways.